 The museum is dedicated to the Berber culture, and particularly that of the Sahara and the Souss Valley tribes.
 Artifacts on display at the museum have almost entirely been collected by Bert Flint over a period spanning just over 50 years.

 Expect to see a stunning collection of tools, utensils, traditional costumes, rugs, carpets, textiles, and a range of other items which have been used in the daily life of the Berbers.

-Musée Bert-Flint may not make it onto the top 10 list of Marrakech tourist attractions, but it is a very popular museum, and definitely worth a visit if you have an hour or two to spare when you are in Marrakech.
+Musée Bert-Flint may not make it onto the top 10 list of Morocco tourist attractions, but it is a very popular museum, and definitely worth a visit if you have an hour or two to spare when you are in Marrakech.

 A Brief History of La Maison Tiskiwin

 Dutchman, Bert Flint dedicated several decades of his life to studying the rural culture of Morocco as well as cultural exchanges which have occurred over thousands of years in other regions of North Africa.